 ACP Processes

 The Affordable Connectivity Program uses the National Eligibility Verifier (National Verifier), the National Lifeline Accountability Database (NLAD), and the Lifeline Claims System (LCS) for consumer eligibility, enrollment, and service provider reimbursement.
-As these systems are adapted to meet the requirements of the ACP, USAC will update these pages with additional information.

 Service Provider Participation